Original Dorothy Dress - Wizard of Oz Museum

 Dorothy Dress #6

 Discovered at the Catholic University is the sixth dress.
 It was supposed to be an auction, but based on the court's decision, it is still at the university.
 This dress has all the necessary characteristics, such as a hidden pocket, Judy garland tag, and blouse.I also noted that a few jumper dresses sold without a blouse.
 In the 2015 auction mentioned in the description that there were only two complete Dorothy dresses with blouses surfaced.
 I assume there a few reproductions were on various museum displays.
 One that comes to mind is displays on Planet Hollywood in Orlando.
-I would not think the owner will not take this dress seriously for conservation purposes and display it in a fiberglass mannequin.
+I would think if it is an original, the owner not take this dress seriously for conservation purposes and display it in a fiberglass mannequin.

 Dorothy Dress in the Wizard of Oz Museum #7